aws-samples/serverless-patterns/README.md

 # AWS serverless patterns

-This repo contains serverless patterns showing how to integrate services services using infrastructure-as-code (IaC).
+This repo contains serverless patterns showing how to integrate services using infrastructure-as-code (IaC).
 You can use these patterns to help develop your own projects quickly.

 - Learn more about these patterns at https://serverlessland.com/patterns.
 - To learn more about submitting a pattern, read the [publishing guidelines page](https://github.com/aws-samples/serverless-patterns/blob/main/PUBLISHING.md).